 Publications in English

-“Flying Dragons and Dancing Chairs at Dorset Garden: Staging Dioclesian” in Theatre Notebook, vol. XLVII (1993) nr.
-2
+“Flying Dragons and Dancing Chairs at Dorset Garden: Staging Dioclesian” in Theatre Notebook, magazine of the Society for Theatre Research, Vol. 47 (1993), No. 2.

 Animations